sebastianlinde/ECI/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
-The economic complexity index was first put forth in the context of country-trade data by Hidalgo and Hausmann ().
-See and reference
+The economic complexity index was first put forth in the context of country-trade data by Hidalgo and Hausmann (2009).
+See their work:
 Hidalgo and Hausmann, 2009, *The building blocks of economic complexity*, Proceedings of the National Academy of Sciences Jun 2009, 106 (26) 10570-10575; DOI: 10.1073/pnas.0900943106